Before Jesus was Beautiful

 The Invention of an Ugly Jesus

 It is well-known that none of the New Testament writers describe Jesus’ appearance.
 This left early Christians looking for other sources to find out what he looked like.
-One of the most natural sources was a source to which Christians still turn: Isaiah’s suffering servant.
+One of the most natural sources was one to which Christians still turn: Isaiah’s suffering servant.
 Isaiah 52-53 describes a figure who is far from good-looking:

 ‘… so marred was his appearance, beyond human semblance,